afrut/learn-gcp/notes.md

 - **Service account keys** can be used to authenticate service accounts.
 They key pair is created; public key is stored in IAM and the private key is stored elsewhere for the application to use.
 When a request is made using the private key, IAM uses the public key to verify the private key.
 - According to the **principle of least privilege**, grant only the necessary permissions to users and service accounts.
 - To authorize a principal to do (x, y, z), a role is created that contains permissions for (x, y, z).
 This role is then granted to the principal through a policy binding.
+- Add users to groups then grant groups roles.
 - A GCP service Service1 that is not authorized to use another GCP service Service2 indicates that Service1 must be granted the Service Account User role.

 ### Cloud Key Management Service (KMS)